 5. Draw the flight feathers of the opposite wing, a mirror image of the first.
 Use long, curved lines that meet in sharp points.

 6. Draw the lower feathers, again using short, wispy curved lines to create a flame-like appearance.
+(The following tutorial will teach to how to draw flames and smoke.)

 7. Draw the tail, using curved lines of various lengths.
 The tail is also similar to a flame, so allow the lines to meet in downward facing sharp points.